Qumulo/docs/_includes/content-reuse/admin-guides/watching-file-attribute-directory-changes/rest.md

 To terminate the stream, send a `SIGQUIT` signal.

-## Streaming Change Notifications by Using the REST API
+## Streaming Change Notifications by Using the Qumulo Core REST API
 Make a `GET` request to the REST endpoint in the following format:

 ```